Avril, AKA Abbey Dawn

 Avril used the Abbey Dawn nick early in her career when she'd sign into hotels, so that the fans and press wouldn't know where she was.

-Abbey Dawn also is the name of her cothing line being sold at Kohl's in the U.S.
+Abbey Dawn also is the name of Avril's clothing line.
+It is sold at Kohl's in the U.S.

 Her dad got that nickname when he was working in or around Kingston, Ontario (about 20 minutes from Napanee where she grew up) and saw it as the name of a road.